 If you've been a Victim of Fire or Water Damage

 When your health is poor enough that you need to file a medical claim the last thing you need is to get hassled by your insurance carrier regarding your claim.
-Unfortunately for many people that had planned on relying on the proceeds of their claim, hassle and runaround are what they get.
-In many cases, the insurer will deny or ignore the claim.
-Other times a carrier will issue a payment far below what you are entitled to.
-While your carrier is playing games, you have to make ends meet without being able to afford the medical treatment you required in the first place.
+Unfortunately for many people that had planned on relying on the proceeds of their claim, hassle and runaround are what they get instead.
+In many cases, the health insurer will unreasonably deny or ignore the claim.
+Other times a carrier will issue a payment far below what you are entitled to in your insurance policy.
+While your carrier is playing games with your insurance coverage, you have to make ends meet without being able to afford the medical treatment you required in the first place.
 You constantly face anxiety and dread.
-Your worst case scenario?
+Your worst-case scenario?
 Your life could legitimately be on the line because of the lack of access to necessary healthcare.

-If a bad faith claim doesn’t force your insurer to treat you fairly, prosecuting your bad faith claim in court could lead to damages far greater than the amount you were originally shortchanged by your carrier.
-In fact, some courts will award you punitive damages, your attorney fees, and even compensate you for your emotional distress and anxiety during the period in which your carrier refused to deal with you in good faith.
+If a bad faith claim doesn’t force your insurer to treat you fairly, prosecuting your bad faith claim in court could lead to damages far greater than the amount you were originally shortchanged by your insurance provider.
+In fact, some courts will award you punitive damages, your attorneys’ fees, and even compensate you for your emotional distress and anxiety during the period in which your carrier refused to deal with you in good faith.

 There isn’t a checklist of actions taken by your insurer that automatically qualify as bad faith.
 Ultimately, what matters is that any action your insurer takes is done so legitimately and in good faith instead of abusing their leverage over you to unfairly limit your recovery.
 An example of bad faith that occurs regularly is your insurance carrier pressuring you to take less money than your claim is worth because they’re aware of your dire circumstances.